shri-110011/WebDev_Projects/git commands readMe.txt

 git commit
 This will open a vim editor and there add the multiline comment.

-#To edit the commit message for the most recent an un-pushed commit
+#To edit the commit message for the most recent un-pushed commit
 1. git commit --amend
 2. This will open a vim editor and there you can edit the multiline comment and save it.